iAJTin/iPdfWriter/README.md

 ![Sample16AllPages][Sample16AllPages]

-### Sample 12 - Show the use of add an DataTable in a pdf document
+### Sample 12 - Show the use of add an DataTable (render as HTML)in a pdf document

-Basic steps, for more details please see [sample17.cs] file.
+Basic steps, for more details please see [sample18.cs] file.

 1. Defines a **Person** model